 - We know several crucial impossibility results and lower bounds - No deterministic algorithm can achieve consensus in asynchronous systems even if only one node may crash - Any deterministic algorithm for synchronous systems that tolerates f crash failures takes at least f+1 rounds

-- Yet we have just seen a deterministic algorithm/system that - achieves consensus in asynchronous systems and that tolerates f < n/3 Byzantine failures - The algorithm only takes five rounds...? - So, why does the algorithm work...?
+- achieves consensus in asynchronous systems and that tolerates f < n/3 Byzantine failures

+- The algorithm only takes five rounds...?

+- So, why does the algorithm work...?

 Beating the Lower Bounds...